ethanpirso/CPET/README.md

 Contains the images for Aukland Optotypes and Marmoset stimuli.

 ## Getting Started
-To begin using CPET, navigate to the CODE folder and run the run.m script.
+To begin using CPET, navigate to the CODE folder and run the runCPET.m script.
 This script will execute the tracking experiment, collect data, and save results.

-To run in 'demo' mode without EyeLink, enter '1' when prompted in the run.m script.
+To run in 'demo' mode without EyeLink, enter '1' when prompted in the runCPET.m script.
 The program will only play the stimulus on screen and no subject data is collected or saved.

 For refractive analysis, you can run the generateRefractiveSeries.m script after completing a range of trials with a subject.
 This script will help in understanding how the subject's contrast thresholds vary with different diopters, which is crucial in determining the 'best' lens power for the subject.
 The generated plot and all extracted data will be saved for future reference.